 I had scoped out a possible route up the north end of Lys Ridge a few years ago from the summit of Whistler Mountain but had parked it in the back of my mind.
 Then, on our Windsor Mountain trip this past July, I had the chance to check out the northeast face from our parking spot along the Castle River.
 I quickly surmised that while the north end of Lys Ridge had a more gradual contour, it would require an unknown amount of bushwhacking to reach open slopes.
 Instead, I saw a large boulder field that ran almost from the river all the way up the northeast face to the crest of the ridge.
 Outside of crossing the river, it appeared that it would take minimal effort to reach it from the vehicle.

 When I was discussing the trip with Andrew, he mentioned that he too had been eyeing Lys Ridge for a possible trip.
 He noted that Rick Collier had used a red argillite gully to ascend Lys Peak from Ruby Lake.
-Collier then traversed the ridge from Lys Peak to West Castle before dropping back down to the the Grizzly Lake trail beneath the summit of West Castle (and not without some difficulty).
+Collier then traversed the ridge from the summit of Lys Ridge to West Castle before dropping back down to the the Grizzly Lake trail beneath the summit of West Castle (and not without some difficulty).
 Andrew even did a solo hike up the Grizzly Lake trail last year to try this route but was stymied by bad weather.

 Together we proposed a traverse of the entire ridge from north to south followed by a descent of the gully that Rick Collier had used to ascend.
 We would then hike back along the Grizzly Lake trail to our vehicle.
 The only big question was where we should gain the ridge – use the northeast boulder field that was close to a parking spot, or park at the Grizzly Lake trailhead and then bushwhack our way up the more gradual north end?
 Even though it added an extra ~2km of walking along the South Castle Road at the end of the day, we chose to ascend the northeast slope because of its lack of bushwhacking.
 I think this was a great choice because it made for an extremely enjoyable ascent.